snimu/blog/contents/modded-nanogpt-multi-output/article.md

 - Layer 15 (`x_lambda`): 0.802
 - Layer 11 (`skip_lambda`): -0.279

-This all but confirms a hypothesis by [Larry Dial](https://github.com/ClassicLarry) which he shared in a [comment](https://github.com/KellerJordan/modded-nanogpt/pull/138#issuecomment-3362739273) in the first PR I made about this record (which I closed to re-open a new one, because the first one was sloppy).
+This adds credence to a hypothesis by [Larry Dial](https://github.com/ClassicLarry) which he shared in a [comment](https://github.com/KellerJordan/modded-nanogpt/pull/138#issuecomment-3362739273) in the first PR I made about this record (which I closed to re-open a new one, because the first one was sloppy).
 His hypothesis is this (in my own words):

 The main job of each layer but the last is to provide context for the next layer, so that this layer can do its job better.
 But each layer output is also present in the final output latents, due to the residual stream.
 Thus, it directly impacts the final prediction, and the layers all perform the dual jobs of providing context and making a prediction, which might not always be the same.

+I will call this the *backout hypothesis*, because Larry uses that language in his reproduction of my record on the normal track.

 The final lambdas in these experiments are evidence for that hypothesis: the output of layer 11 is actively removed from the residual stream after layer 15, which should allow layer 11 to only focus on providing context to layer 12.
 This improves the final performance; and therefore, the lack of a separation of concerns for layer 11 was previously a problem.